jupyterhub/jupyterhub/examples/service-whoami/README.md

 This relies on the Hub starting the whoami services, via config (see [jupyterhub_config.py](./jupyterhub_config.py)).

+In this example, the `hub_users` of the service only allows the user that started the service (i.e. the user that started the hub) access.
+So if you start jupyterhub with `sudo` only `root` will have access to the service unless you change the `hub_users` value in the service.

 A similar service could be run externally, by setting the JupyterHub service environment variables:

     JUPYTERHUB_API_TOKEN